 25. Take a Downtown LA Food Tour

-One of the most fun things to do in any city is taking a food tour.
+One of the fun things to do in any city is take a food tour.
 As a foodie, it’s a great way to introduce yourself to local spots serving delicious eats that you may never have discovered without a local guide.
-Whether it’s your first visit to Downtown Los Angeles or you’re a local looking to do something fun and different to do, book a food tour.
+Whether it’s your first visit to Downtown Los Angeles or you’re a local looking to do something fun and different, book a food tour.

 You will eat a lot.
 Discover new delicious eats.
 Perhaps make a few new friends because food brings us together.